QuantumBoIt/VampireCrawlersFarmBot/README.md

 ### Menu Flow

-`GameObserver` locates known UI paths for the town, world map, Dairy Plant world, stage selection panel, and dungeon start button. `FarmBotRunner` drives those UI objects through a state machine and waits until the selected stage panel text matches `Stage.StageName` before starting the dungeon.
+`GameObserver` locates known UI paths for the town, world map, Dairy Plant world, stage selection panel, and dungeon start button. `FarmBotRunner` drives those UI objects through a state machine.

-## TODO
+World selection uses the observed world map panel and right-swipe button until the configured `Stage.WorldName` is visible.
+Inside the Dairy Plant sub-stage list, the bot identifies the target row from UI text, then sends staged keyboard `Down` presses followed by `Enter/Submit`.
+This mirrors the reliable manual flow where the bold highlighted row controls which sub-stage enters the dungeon.

+### Current Limitations

 - Generalize world/stage selection beyond the currently observed Dairy Plant UI paths. `Stage.StageName` can switch between known stages in the Dairy Plant world, but `Stage.WorldName` is still backed by the observed WorldMap -> DairyPlant path.